maefae/api-server/README.md

 ### Problem Domain

-- Build a REST API using Express, by creating a proper series of endpoints that perform CRUD operations on a database, including server modularization, use of middleware, a model interface, and tests using the REST standard.
+- Build a REST API using Express, by creating a proper series of endpoints that perform CRUD operations on a database, including server modularization, use of middleware, a model interface, and tests using the standard.

 ### Links and Resources